marketsAI/marketsAI/README.md

 ## Folders

-The main cofe bas is the marketsai folder.
+The main code is in the marketsai folder.
 The relevant sub-folers are:

 documents: It contain the latex of the related documents (papers, slides, etc.) and the figures that go on those documents.